 Custom fasteners are standard at The Federal Group USA.
 We are a quality and well trusted Automotive Fastener Manufacturer.
 So, whatever your application may require, The Federal Group USA will produce it competitively and to your comprehensive quality expectations.
 We will meet your application requirements with the right combination of heads, threads and drive specifications to ensure that your fastener will perform the way it was designed.
 We manufacture in both ferrous and non-ferrous materials.
-The Federal Group USA Engineering support is available to assist in your fastener selection, design and testing.
+The Federal Group USA Engineering support is available to assist in your fastener selection, design, and testing.

-Fastener Materials can be numerous and include many metals or alloys such as stainless steel, titanium, silicon bronze, brass, copper, nickel, aluminum, and zinc plated steel.
+Fastener Materials can be numerous and include many metals or alloys such as stainless steel, titanium, silicon bronze, brass, copper, nickel, aluminum, and zinc-plated steel.

 Common types of drives include Phillips, Slotted, Socket/Hex (internal or external), Square (internal or external), and Star/Torx (internal and external).
 Custom Designed drives can also be manufactured to fit unique applications.

 Common head types are Flat, Dome, Button, Oval and Pan.
-Depending on the head, a fastener can sit shallow or deep and may be flush or stick out of the surface it sits inside.
+Depending on the head, a fastener can sit shallow or deep and maybe flush or stick out of the surface it sits inside.

 Custom Bolts and Screws – Most common method of forming these is through the Cold heading process.
-The threads on these can be formed either by cutting the threads on a lathe, cutting threads using a screw machine, or roll forming which is the process of squeezing the shaft, rolling it though a die with pressure to from the threads, this is the most consistent and accurate process of manufacturing threads.
+The threads on these can be formed either by cutting the threads on a lathe, cutting threads using a screw machine, or roll forming which is the process of squeezing the shaft, rolling it through a die with pressure to from the threads, this is the most consistent and accurate process of manufacturing threads.

 Custom Rivets – These are also formed using the cold heading process.
 Rivets can be made from Steel, Aluminum and even Brass.
 Care must be taken in the grade of the metal chosen for the application.
 Too hard of a grade and the rivet will not be able to be flattened in the tool to properly attach the two parts.
 Too soft and the rivet may stress fracture or even pull through the hole when from the movement of the two parts.